davetron5000/naildrivin5.com-OLD/source/_posts/2012-01-08-make-tests-clean-and-clear-without-duplication.markdown

 In both `SalutationTest` and `FormalSalutationTest`, we create a person with a full name, a person with no last name, and a male person without a first name.
 It's done the same way in both test classes.
 The code, as it stands now, is telling us that this duplication is merely happenstance.
-This is, in fact, not correct.
-The real intent is that, given _the same set of Givens_, `Salutation` should behave one way and `FormalSalutation` should behave another.
-This is most clear when testing men with no first name.
+This is not correct.
+We intended to create the _same set of circumnstances_ in both tests.
+In one, the behavior is the same (by design, as indicated by the sharing of the assert method).
+In the other the classes, _under the same conditions_ should behavior differently.

-Since the setup of these two methods is the same, we'd like to communicate that in our implementation.
+So, we'd like to communicatet this sameness that in our implementation.
 We could use a tool like [FactoryGirl][factorygirl], but this puts all of our test data into global scope.
 We only want our test data scoped to the tests in question.
 This is so that data can change as those sets of classes change, and we can be sure we aren't breaking other classes.

 We can do this without any special tools by using a module with a well-chosen name.
-We'll create a namespace called `SalutationTests` and a module inside called `People` that will contain our extracted methods.
+We'll use our `SalutationTests` namespace and create a new module inside called `People` that will contain our extracted methods.

 ```ruby Module for production `Person` instances for salutation tests
 module SalutationTests